MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/build-bot-based-agent.md

 1. Select **Apps**.
 1. Search for **Copilot** and open Microsoft 365 Copilot.
 1. Select **Panel** from the top-right corner.
-1. Select the required agent from the right-rail.
+1. Select the required agent from the right pane.

    :::image type="content" source="../assets/images/messaging-extension/message-extension-agents.png" alt-text="Screenshot shows the list of agents for bot-based-ME-test-local agent." lightbox="../assets/images/messaging-extension/message-extension-agent.png":::